-17. Referrals to Children's Services and/or other agencies
+16. Referrals to Children's Services and/or other agencies

-Referrals about an individual child or young person based in the UK must be made to the borough in which the child or young person resides.
-However, advice may always be obtained from the Children's Services department of the company's local authority, regardless of the where the child or young person resides.
+Referrals about an individual child or young person must be made to the borough in which the child or young person resides.
+However, advice may always be obtained from the Children's Services department of the school's local authority, regardless of the where the child or young person resides.